yanatan16/yanatan16.github.io/_posts/2019-04-30-niwots-challenge-race-report.markdown

 Maybe thats why I'm out here.
 Maybe I'm trying to find the point where I can truly open up my abilities.
 I'm not the most consistent, but I've got a comeback in me.

 15 hours later (that's another story), we **ran** into camp, six-abreast: conquerors, friends, Chiefs.

+I'll be back.

+_I can't thank my old and new friends out there on Niwot's enough: Sherpa, Bob, Bill, Michael, Conan, Alan, John, Miguel, and Brandt.
+I would have never finished without their support, navigation, constant chitchatting, Sasquatch sightings, headlamp borrowing, aid station hurrying, and silent encouragement._